When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 How much do leads cost through Google Local Services?

 Local Services Ads are charged on a per-lead basis.
-The cost of each lead varies, depending on your location and industry.
-Generally, you can expect leads to cost between $20-$40 per exclusive lead.
+The cost of each lead varies, depending on your location and the specific services you’re bidding for.
+Generally, you can expect leads to cost between $20-$100 per exclusive lead.

 If you decide not to continue advertising with Local Services Ads, your listing won’t go away.
 Instead, the Google Guaranteed badge will be removed and you’ll end up below the paid listings.